1. Upon receipt of such written notice, the representative has five (5) business days to accept or challenge the decision in writing to the VPGS.

 c.
 Representative members must be in synchronous attendance to vote, though attendance may be in-person or remote as appropriate.
 Remote attendance should be by videoconference whenever possible.

 e.
-In line with Robert’s Rules of Order, eight (8) of the twelve (12) voting members shall constitute a quorum required to conduct official business on behalf of the Graduate Faculty.
+Eight (8) of the thirteen (13) voting members shall constitute a quorum required to conduct official business on behalf of the Graduate Faculty.
 If this requirement is not met, the meeting will not be able to go forward and all business will be moved to the agenda of the next regularly scheduled meeting.

 B. Appointment of Committees